mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 However, using `Transport.WEBSOCKET` (not WEBSOCKET_XHR) will make poll requests (not heartbeats though) go through the websocket pipe, which allows the poll requests to serve as a keepalive ping.

-To sum it up, heartbeats in Vaadin serve for:

-* Keeping the connection alive by making it appear active
-* Closing idle UIs

-In Vaadin, heartbeats do not serve for:

-* Client-side detection of broken connection.

-This will be important later on, when I demonstrate the way how the client can freeze endlessly.

-### WEBSOCKET_XHR VS LONG_POLLING

-See [Long Polling vs WebSockets](../LONG_POLLING-vs-websockets/) for more details on how those things work.
-In practice, LONG_POLLING has been observed to work more reliably than WebSocket/XHR, therefore I'd advise you to use LONG_POLLING.

-Also, LONG_POLLING is typically much better supported by proxies/load balancers since it's just a regular HTTP request, as opposed to a websocket pipe (which is a special HTTP protocol upgrade).

 ### Push transport modes

 Vaadin supports three transport modes: